campoy/go-tooling-workshop/1-source-code/2-writing/2-gofmt-and-friends.md

 ```

-Or alternatively you can use a contextual menu by clicking on one of the occurences
+Or alternatively you can use a contextual menu by clicking on one of the occurrences
 of `doStuff` on VSCode.

 ![Renaming a local variable](rename.png)